tr4ce123/app-team-takehome/README.md

 | `generate_workout_improvement_advice` | Generates advice for improving a specific workout based on its distance and duration.                | `workout: Workout`                    | `str`                         |

-## Project Design and Considerations

-- **API Design**: Emphasized clarity and consistency in endpoint naming and data handling.
-Each endpoint is intuitively structured to make API calls straightforward and predictable.
-- **Data Validation**: Used Pydantic models to ensure data integrity and validation, reducing the chance of invalid data entries.
-- **Error Handling**: Implemented robust error handling to provide meaningful feedback for failed operations, like invalid data points or missing records.
-- **Performance**: Optimized database queries and utilized relationships in SQLAlchemy to efficiently handle data retrieval.
-- **Extensibility**: The architecture allows for easy addition of new features, such as more aggregated data points or further integration with third-party APIs.

-## Presentation

-- A brief presentation and a demo video demonstrating the API endpoints and their usage have been created.
-This covers the API design choices, challenges faced, and the overall thought process in developing the application.